kubeshop/testkube-docs/docs/testkube-pro/articles/organization-management.md

 ![Usage Limits](../../img/usage-billing.png)

-If you are using the cloud version of Testkube you can also upgrade your plan here and purchase extra environments and users - see [Pricing](https://testkube.io/pricing) for the current pricing model
+If you are using the cloud version of Testkube you can upgrade your plan here.
+Once on the commercial plan, you will automatically be charged for additional users and environments in line with the current [Pricing Model](https://testkube.io/pricing).

 ![Upgrade plan](../../img/upgrade-plan.png)